Non Profit FAQ

 Q. What is Giving DuPage Days and what does Giving DuPage do?

-Giving DuPage Days event is a 30-day online community fundraiser to support and create awareness for nonprofit organizations serving DuPage County.
-Donors can give online at givingdupageday.org from April 14 through May 14, 2020.
+Giving DuPage Days event is a 5-day online community fundraiser to support and create awareness for nonprofit organizations serving DuPage County.
+Donors can give online at givingdupageday.org from April 26 - 30, 2021.

-Giving DuPage is the organization who is hosting this giving day event.
+Giving DuPage is the organization that hosts this event.
 We serve as the DuPage County Volunteer Center, with a mission to promote giving and volunteering countywide.
 We are a 501(c)3 nonprofit organization and also a public-private partner of DuPage County.

 Q. How is this event different from other fundraisers taking place right now?

-Our intention is the same - hosting a huge, countywide fundraiser for many charities.
-Now, more than ever before, we want to send a resounding message of hope to our local nonprofit community.
+Giving DuPage Days is an online multi-charity fundraiser, with a goal to raise over $300,000 for 100+ local charities serving DuPage County.
+Our intention is to help as many organizations as possible in one huge countywide fundraiser.
+Now, more than ever before, we want to send a resounding message of hope to our nonprofit community.

 Q. When is the Giving DuPage Days event taking place?

-Giving DuPage Days runs from April 14 through May 14, 2020.
+Giving DuPage Days runs from April 26 - 30, 2021.
 Donors can give online anytime during that period.

 Q. Is my organization eligible to participate?